AdventCoding/Timespace/README.md

 		{
 			// Important: The start and end times for the headings are rounded to the increment
 			//   e.g. If my increment is 10, a start time of 35 will round to 40, and 34 will round to 30.
-			start: number // The start time for the heading
+			start: number, // The start time for the heading
-			end:   number // The end time for the heading / Optional only for the last heading
+			end:   number, // The end time for the heading / Optional only for the last heading
-			title: string // The text for the heading
+			title: string, // The text for the heading
 		}
 	],
 	events: [
 		{
-			start:       number         // The start time for the event
+			start:       number,         // The start time for the event
-			end:         number         // The optional end time for the event
+			end:         number,         // The optional end time for the event
-			title:       string         // The text for the event title
+			title:       string,         // The text for the event title
-			description: string||jQuery // The optional text or jQuery Object for the event description
+			description: string||jQuery, // The optional text or jQuery Object for the event description
-			width:       number         // The optional width for the event box
+			width:       number,         // The optional width for the event box
-			noDetails:   bool           // If the time event should not have a display (If noDetails and a description exists, it will be used for the event's title attribute)
+			noDetails:   bool,           // If the time event should not have a display (If noDetails and a description exists, it will be used for the event's title attribute)
-			class:       string         // The optional CSS class to use for the event's <p> element
+			class:       string,         // The optional CSS class to use for the event's <p> element
-			callback:    Function       // The optional callback to run on event selection.
+			callback:    Function,       // The optional callback to run on event selection.
 			// The callback cannot be an arrow function if calling any API methods within the callback }
 	]
-}
+};

+let controlText = {
+	navLeft: 'Move Left',
+	navRight: 'Move Right',
+	drag: 'Drag',
+	eventLeft: 'Previous Event',
+	eventRight: 'Next Event',
+};
 ```

 ### Methods & Properties